Go-reqs/requests/README.md

 # requests

-requests is an alternative to Python requests library for HTTP requests.
+requests is an alternative to Python requests library for gloang HTTP requests.

 waiting for upgrade